-The current demand from Clarendon Reservoir is approximately 18.58 Ml/day.
-The capacity of the reservoir is 25 Ml.
-The reservoir functions as a terminal reservoir which should have 48 hours of storage.
-The reservoir should therefore be upgraded to minimise risk.
+The current demand from Clarendon Reservoir is approximately 34 Me/day.
+The capacity of the reservoir is 25 Me.
+The reservoir function is a terminal reservoir which should have 48 hours of storage.
+The Clarendon reservoir should therefore be upgraded to minimise risk.
 This is a reticulation requirement and the responsibility to provide this storage requirement lies with the Municipality.
+The Msunduzi Municipalities operational philosophy, includes the demands supply zones from Symons and Hathorns to be included off Clarendon Reservoir.